mnnxp/cadbaselibrary-freecad/README.md

 CADBaseLibrary is available through the FreeCAD Addon Manager:

-It is called _CADBaseLibrary_ in the Addon Repository.
+It is called "CADBase Library" in the Addon Repository.

-In menu **Tools** select **Addon Manager**, select the **Workbenches** tab find _CADBaseLibrary_ in the list and click Install.
+In menu **Tools** select **Addon Manager**, select the **Workbenches** tab find "CADBase Library" in the list and click Install.

 **Important Note:** CADBaseLibrary needs FreeCAD v0.19 or above.
 CADBaseLibrary is **not** compatible with FreeCAD v0.18 and before.

 ### Manual Installation

-It is also possible to install this workspace manually into FreeCAD's local Mod directory.
-This can be useful for testing local modifications to the workspace, or to remove an old stale version of the workspace.
+It is also possible to install this workbenche manually into FreeCAD's local Mod directory.
+This can be useful for testing local changes to the workbenche, or to remove an old stale version of the workbenche.

 In this case, download the Github [cadbaselibrary-freecad-master.zip](https://github.com/mnnxp/cadbaselibrary-freecad/archive/master.zip) archive from [github.com/mnnxp/cadbaselibrary-freecad](https://github.com/mnnxp/cadbaselibrary-freecad) (see [Links](#Links) for more) to a temporary directory, and extract the Zip archive.
 Delete (or move) the **CadbaseLibrary** directory from the local FreeCAD Mod directory, if it exists.
-Then copy all items in the **cadbaselibrary-freecad** folder to the **CadbaseLibrary** folder in the directory containing all FreeCAD addon workspaces:
+Then copy all items in the **cadbaselibrary-freecad** folder to the **CadbaseLibrary** folder in the directory containing all FreeCAD workbenche:

 * for Windows: `C:\Users\******\AppData\Roaming\FreeCAD\Mod`
 * for MacOS: `~/Library/Preferences/FreeCAD/Mod/`